dockstore/dockstore/_docs/checker-workflows.md

 For existing dockstore commands (tools and workflows), entry refers to the path of a specific tool or workflow.
 For checker workflows, entry refers to the path of the original entry.
 It does not refer to the checker workflow's path.

 ## Adding a checker workflow
-Currently, you can add checker workflows to existing tools and workflows.
+Currently, you can add checker workflows to existing tools and workflows through the UI and CLI

 ### From the UI
 Lets add a checker workflow for the tool described by [/md5sum/md5sum-tool.cwl](https://github.com/dockstore-testing/md5sum-checker/blob/master/md5sum/md5sum-tool.cwl) in the git repository.
 I already have the tool properly setup on Dockstore.
 For this tutorial it is assumed that you are familiar with the process for setting up tools and workflows on Dockstore.